 The relative particle אשר (asher) means who or which, and may or may not be related to the previous (but probably does).

 For a meaning of the name Israel, NOBSE Study Bible Name List, BDB Theological Dictionary and Alfred Jones (Dictionary of Old Testament Proper Names) unanimously go with the verb שרה of which the meaning is unsure.
 Undeterred, NOBSE reads God Strives, and BDB proposes El Persisteth or El Persevereth.

 Alfred Jones figures that the mysterious verb שרה might very well mean "to be princely," and assumes that the name Israel consists of a future form of this verb, which hence would mean to become princely.
 And so Jones interprets the name Israel with He Will Be Prince With God.

-Here at Abarim Publications, our contention is that the mystery verb שרה doesn't mean struggle at all, but rather reflects a worthiness to govern a nation.
-At the Jabbok, Jacob became the world's first godly king and his nation was Israel; God's (Vicarious) Governor.
+Here at Abarim Publications, our contention is that the mystery verb שרה doesn't mean struggle at all, but rather reflects an ability to retain what normally is fluidic.

 The history of Israel is of course not the religious history of some elite race but rather the history of information technology within the larger history of science.
 It tells of the world-wide effort to understand the natural world (Romans 1:20, 1 Kings 4:33) and to store data in symbols, starting with nouns and names (Genesis 2:19; see our article on the noun ονομα, onoma).
 The latter effort in turn culminated in the development of the Aramaic Hebraic alphabet, which in the Bible is told as the building of the "Temple of YHWH" by Solomon and Hiram.
 In the New Testament this Temple became known as the Word in the Flesh, "in whom are all the treasures of wisdom and knowledge" (Colossians 2:3).